What is business email compromise?

 Our protection doesn’t stop there.
 Mimecast’s unified detection capabilities protect against any type of email-based attack – not just BEC.

-Defend against BEC threats: Eliminate BEC threats by identifying anomalous activity and building a social graph of user interactions, analyzing risky phrases and semantic intent to determine an email’s purpose.
+Defend against BEC threats: Eliminate BEC threats by identifying anomalous activity and building a social graph of user interactions.
+Organizations can analyze risky phrases and semantic intent to determine an email’s purpose.

 Understand what is blocked and why: Being able to easily triage a BEC detection is important.
 Every detection from Mimecast’s Advanced BEC Protection lists not only the policy that triggered the detection but also the risky characteristics that led to the verdict.
 As a result, administrators spend less time determining the cause.